tariibaba/WinENFET/README.md

 ## How to use

-1. Download Win E New Explorer Tab from the [Releases](../../releases) page.
+1. Download WinENFET from the [Releases](../../releases) page.
 2. Run the application. \
    Its (white H in a green background) icon will show up in the system tray to indicate that it's running.
    ![Win E New Explorer Tab in the System Tray](media/system-tray.png) \
    From then on, `Win + E` will open a new File Explorer tab.

-### Run Win E New Explorer Tab on startup
+### Run WinENFET on startup

 You'll likely want to configure the app to run anytime you log in.
 If you don't know to do this, please follow the steps in Method 2 of [this tutorial](https://allthings.how/how-to-run-an-app-automatically-at-startup-in-windows-11/).

+## Limitations

+It doesn't work when you press `Win + E` on a virtual desktop when another virtual desktop has an open File Explorer window.